Roxalis/roxalis.github.io/_posts/2019-10-28-Dont-Panic.md

 The man started the engine and Martin put on his seat belt.
 Inside the car it smelled of leather mixed with coffee and plastic.
 Martin looked around.
 Black leather covered the seats, and the manufacturer had made the dashboard of black skin.
 Everything was clean.
 The man, who Martin guessed to be in his forties, wore a shiny shirt with silvery light blue tie, black trousers, black mitts, and a large silver digital watch.
 “Are you engaged in sports?” the man asked while driving.

-“I play soccer at school.”
+“I play football at school.”

 “What’s your favorite position, attack or defense?”